tactcomplabs/sst-bench/examples/README.md

 ## List of parameter sweep scripts

 All of the scripts listed below are run the same way as the previous examples but provide different parameter sweep features.
 The bash scripts are intended to be easy to modify.
-For information on the foundational Pythone scripts refer to the [grid documentation](test/grid/README.md).
+Foundational Python3 scripts commands provide `--help` option for more information on controlling the grid simulation.

 -   comp-size.sh        Vary the size of the component and the number or ranks
 -   link-delay.sh       Vary the number of clocks between data transfers of links and the number of ranks